ayush-vibrant/PDFQuest/README.md

-# 🪄 OlxPert: PDF Question-Answer tool
+# 🪄 PDFQuest: PDF Question-Answer tool

-OlxPert is an AI-powered PDF QA tool that enables you to easily upload and analyze PDF documents with **advanced question-answering capabilities**.
-OlxPert goes beyond traditional keyword-based search and utilizes *vector embeddings* and *semantic search* to deliver precise and efficient results from your PDFs to improve your workflow efficiency.
+PDFQuest is an AI-powered PDF QA tool that enables you to easily upload and analyze PDF documents with **advanced question-answering capabilities**.
+PDFQuest goes beyond traditional keyword-based search and utilizes *vector embeddings* and *semantic search* to deliver precise and efficient results from your PDFs to improve your workflow efficiency.

 ## Installation